yxorp69/MIJSRv2/README.md

 1. Inject the script using the bookmarklet or console.
 2. The sidebar is closed by default – press Ctrl+Shift+M (or your custom keybind) to open it.
 3. Explore the tabs:
-· Code – write or paste your JavaScript, then click Run.
+   - **Code** – write or paste your JavaScript, then click Run.
-· Import – load a .js file from your computer.
+   - **Import** – load a .js file from your computer.
-· Export – save your current code as a file.
+   - **Export** – save your current code as a file.
-· Apps – browse the apps I’ve included; click Run to see a confirmation modal, then Approve & Run to execute.
+   - **Apps** – browse the apps I’ve included; click Run to see a confirmation modal, then Approve & Run to execute.
-· Console – see all logs (including from the page).
+   - **Console** – see all logs (including from the page).
 Use the filter dropdown to focus on specific message types, or hit Clear to reset.
-· Settings – change your keybind or destroy MIJSR completely (clears all stored data).
+   - **Settings** – change your keybind or destroy MIJSR completely (clears all stored data).
 4. Resize the sidebar by dragging the left edge.

 ---

-📦 Included Apps
+## 📦 Included Apps

-These apps are maintained and distributed by me:
+These apps are maintained and distributed by me.

-· Hello World – logs a friendly greeting.
+- **Hello World** – logs a friendly greeting.
-· Clock – shows the current time.
+- **Clock** – shows the current time.
-· Random Quote – displays a motivational quote.
+- **Random Quote** – displays a motivational quote.
+- And many more!

 💡 Want to suggest a new app?
 Open an issue or submit a pull request – I review and approve all additions personally.

 ---

-📜 License
+## 📜 License

-This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 – see the [LICENSE](LICENSE) file for details.
-All rights to the project and its curated content belong to Nope Cheats.
+All rights to the project and its curated content belong to @Hermes-Enterprise and @yxorp69.

 ---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 If you have a bug report, feature request, or a new app suggestion, please open an issue or submit a pull request.
 All contributions are subject to my approval.

 ---

-🙋 Need Help?
+## 🙋 Need Help?

 Open an issue on GitHub – I’ll get back to you as soon as I can.